fabianlindfors/reshape/README.md

 As this is the first migration, Reshape will automatically complete it.
 For subsequent migrations, you will need to first run `reshape migrate`, roll out your application and then complete the migration using `reshape complete`.

 If nothing else is specified, Reshape will try to connect to a Postgres database running on `localhost` using `postgres` as both username and password.
 See [Connection options](#connection-options) for details on how to change the connection settings.

+### Using during development

+When adding new migrations during development, we recommend running `reshape migrate` but skipping `reshape complete`.
+This way, the new migrations can be iterated on by updating the migration file and running `reshape abort` followed by `reshape migrate`.

 ## Writing migrations